utds3lab/multiverse/README.md

 Multiverse can be run directly, but this will only rewrite binaries with no instrumentation.
 This can be used to make sure that everything is installed correctly or to debug changes to the rewriter.
 Running `multiverse.py` on a binary will rewrite it.
 It can be run like this: `./multiverse.py [options] <filename>`.
 There are several flags that can be passed to Multiverse to control how a binary is rewritten:
 * --so to rewrite a shared object
 * --execonly to rewrite only a main binary (it will use the original, unmodified libraries)
 * --nopic to write a binary without support for arbitrary position-independent code.
 It still supports common compiler-generated pic, but not arbitrary accesses to the program counter.
+This is not currently recommended for 64-bit binaries.
 * --arch to select the architecture of the binary.
 Current supported architectures are `x86` and `x86-64`.
 The default is `x86`.

 Rewritten binaries are named as the original filename with "-r" appended (e.g. `simplest64` becomes `simplest64-r`).